natasjaVgestel/natasjaVgestel.github.io/_posts/2018-12-27-day-twentyfour.markdown

 And voilá, the work was completed late today!
 You can see our rain gauge in the photo also.
 Other measurements include soil temperature and soil moisture inside individual plots.

 ![Mid-productivity site done](/assets/blog_photos/181227/p1060741_smaller.jpg)
-We have one more site to do: the highest vegetation site on Litchfield Island.
-More about that later.
+There is one more site to go: the highest vegetation site on Litchfield Island.
+Perhaps tomorrow if the weather is good!